Dufuna-CodeCamp/slim-lesson/README.md

 ## Environment Variables
 Make a copy of `.env.example` to `.env` in the root directory.
 Then fill in your database credentials

+## Running the app
+To run the app, open the terminal and run `composer start`